Granahir2/MOG/ISA/MOG instructions.md

 The rightmost operand is the destination and thus, is not affected by the mode.
-The NOPs of group 0x0 are implementation defined and can change between hardwares.
+The NOPs except the nop with the opcode 0xFF are implementation defined and can change between hardwares.
 It's not recommended to use them, except when portability is not an issue.
+All MOG architectures **must** implement these instructions, and should be binary and source compatible if not using hardware specific NOPs.

+For source code clarity, the hardwares NOPs can be accessed via macros to create readable code, with the special syntax NOPXX, with XX an hexadecimal number.
+While this syntax is only recommended for the hardware defined opcodes, it can be used to macro standard opcodes too.

 ##	MEMORY (group 0x1)
 		LD     $p $b %r		0b00010000 0b0000RRRR 0bPPPPPPPP 0bBBBBBBBB	(r) = ( p  << 8 |  b )